qgatn/UVA-Solved/README.md

 # UVa
-Sharing someone of the UVa questions that I have solved :)
+Sharing someone of the UVA Online Judge Questions that I have solved Hope this helps :)
-Hope this helps